-Name Synopsis Description facility facility(facility[,facility]) Match messages having one of the listed facility code.
-An alternate syntax permits the use an arbitrary facility codes. facility facility(<numeric facility<br="">code>)</numeric> An alternate syntax for facility permitting the use of an arbitrary facility code.
+Name Synopsis Description facility() facility(facility[,facility]) Match messages having one of the listed facility code.
+An alternate syntax permits the use an arbitrary facility codes. facility() facility(<numeric code="" facility="">)</numeric> An alternate syntax for facility permitting the use of an arbitrary facility code.
 Facility codes 0-23 are predefined and can be referenced by their usual name.
-Facility codes above 24 are not defined but can be used by this alternate syntax. filter() filter(filtername) Call another filter rule and evaluate its value. host() host(regexp) Match messages by using a regular expression against the hostname field of log messages. level() or prior- ity() level(pri[,pri1pri2[,pri3]]) Match messages based on priority. match() match(regexp) Match a regular expression to the headers and the message itself (i.e., the values returned by the $MSGHDR$ and MSG macros).
-Note that in syslog-ng version 2.1 and earlier, the $match()$ filter was applied only to the text of the message, excluding the headers.
-This functionality has been moved to the $message()$ filter.
-To limit the scope of the match to a specific part of the message (identified with a macro), use the $match(regexp value("MACRO"))$ syntax. message() message(regexp) Match a regular expression to the text of the log message, excluding the headers (i.e., the value returned by the MSG macros).
-Note that in syslog-ng version 2.1 and earlier, this functionality was performed by the match() filter. netmask() netmask(ip/mask) Check the sender's IP address whether it is in the specified IP subnet. program() program(regexp) Match messages by using a regular expression against the program name field of log messages. source() string Select messages of a source statement.
-This filter can be used in em- bedded log statements if the parent statement contains multiple source groups - only messages originating from the selected source group are sent to the destination of the embedded log statement.
+Facility codes above 24 are not defined but can be used by this alternate syntax. filter() filter(filtername) Call another filter rule and evaluate its value. host() host(regexp) Match messages by using a regular expression against the hostname field of log messages. level() or prior- ity() level(pri[,pri1pri2[,pri3]]) Match messages based on priority. match() match(regexp) Match a regular expression to the headers and the message itself (i.e., the values returned by the MSGHDR and MSG macros).
+Note that in syslog-ng version 2.1 and earlier, the match () filter was applied only

+Name Synopsis Description to the text of the message, excluding the headers.
+This functionality has been moved to the message() filter.
+To limit the scope of the match to a specific part of the message (identified with a macro), use the match(regexp value("MACRO")) syntax.
+Do not include the \$ sign in the parameter of the value() option. message() message(regexp) Match a regular expression to the text of the log message, excluding the headers (i.e., the value returned by the MSG macros).
+Note that in syslog-ng version 2.1 and earlier, this functionality was performed by the match () filter. netmask() netmask(ip/mask) Select only messages sent by a host whose IP address belongs to the specified IP subnet.
+Note that this filter checks the IP address of the last-hop relay (the host that actually sent the message to syslog-ng), not the contents of the HOST field of the message. program() program(regexp) Match messages by using a regular expression against the program name field of log messages. source() string Select messages of a source statement.
+This filter can be used in embedded log statements if the parent statement contains multiple source groups - only messages originating from the selected source group are sent to the destination of the embedded log statement.